FRC2834/blackhawks-scouting/docs/validation.md

 3. Multi Checkbox requiring exactly two selections
 4. Number input requiring a value between 10 and 20

+View a [video](https://youtu.be/vYKmJzZvk8Y) of this example on YouTube.

 ```json
 {
   "skipTeamSelection": true,